Rainer Vakra

 Rainer Vakra (born 10 March 1981 in Tallinn) is an Estonian politician.
-He has been a member of XII and XIII Riigikogu.
+He was a member of the XII and XIII Riigikogu.

-In 2002 he graduated from Tallinn University in environmental management.
+In 2002 he graduated from Tallinn University with a degree in environmental management.

 From 2005 to 2011 he was the elder of Nõmme District.

 From 2005 to 2012 he was a member of Estonian Centre Party and from 2013 to 2021 he was a member of Estonian Social Democratic Party.

 Rainer Vakra's maternal grandfather was racing driver Enn Griffel.